jart/landlock-make/README.md

 This variable may be specified on a build target, a pattern rule, or the global scope (by order of precedence).

+If this limit is violated, functions like fork() will start returning `EAGAIN`.

+#### `.NOFILE = COUNT`

+Specifies maximum number of forked and cloned processes for user.

+This variable may be used to reduce the likelihood of a fork() bomb destroying your system.

+Since this value applies across the entire logged-in UNIX user account, you may already be running a thousand or so processes.
+In that case, you can still safely specify a lower limit, becasue the count of preexisting processes will be implicitly added to whichever count you specify.

+This variable may be specified on a build target, a pattern rule, or the global scope (by order of precedence).

+If this limit is violated, functions like open() will start returning `EMFILE`.

+#### `.MAXCORE = SIZE`

+Specifies maximum size of a core dump file on job processes.

+Usually the default is zero, which means to not create core dumps.
+If you want core dumps, then setting this to `-1` will allow core dumps of any size.
+Since a core dump for an OOM'd process can take a very long time to write to disk, you may want to choose a more conservative limit.

+This variable may be specified on a build target, a pattern rule, or the global scope (by order of precedence).

+### Implicit Paths

+To provide a smooth migration path, the default mode of operation is `.STRICT = 0` which is intended to be lenient in permitting well-known paths.
+It's a weaker sandbox, but should help ensure things "just work" for anyone getting started.

+#### Always Unveiled

+In non-strict mode, the following paths are always unveiled:

+- `/tmp` with `rwc` permissions
+- `/dev/zero` with `r` permissions
+- `/dev/null` with `rw` permissions
+- `/dev/full` with `rw` permissions
+- `/dev/stdin` with `rw` permissions
+- `/dev/stdout` with `rw` permissions
+- `/dev/stderr` with `rw` permissions
+- `/etc/hosts` with `r` permissions

+#### Dynamic Executables

+Non-strict mode allows Landlock Make to search your system `$PATH` to figure out the path of your executable.
+Landlock Make will check if it's a dynamic shared object.
+What we mean by that is an ELF executable that has `e_type == ET_DYN`, or a `PT_INTERP` or `PT_DYNAMIC` program header.
+If any of those is the case, then the following paths are auto-unveiled:

+- `/bin` with `rx` permissions
+- `/lib` with `rx` permissions
+- `/lib64` with `rx` permissions
+- `/usr/bin` with `rx` permissions
+- `/usr/lib` with `rx` permissions
+- `/usr/lib64` with `rx` permissions
+- `/usr/local/lib` with `rx` permissions
+- `/usr/local/lib64` with `rx` permissions
+- `/etc/ld-musl-x86_64.path` with `r` permissions
+- `/etc/ld.so.conf` with `r` permissions
+- `/etc/ld.so.cache` with `r` permissions
+- `/etc/ld.so.conf.d` with `r` permissions
+- `/etc/ld.so.preload` with `r` permissions
+- `/usr/include` with `r` permissions
+- `/usr/share/locale` with `r` permissions
+- `/usr/share/locale-langpack` with `r` permissions

+Therefore if you run a dynamic executable (e.g. /bin/sh) in non-strict mode, then all functionality provided by your system may be exposed.
+That's not great, but it's not so bad either.
+For example, a job may be able to `eject` your cd-rom drive, but it still won't be able to fish the bitcoin wallet out of your home folder.
+If you need a stronger model, then consider vendoring static executable tools.
+That way past revisions of your project can be compiled and git bisected without the assistance of things like Docker.

+#### Pledged Paths

+If you use the `.PLEDGE` feature then certain paths will be unveiled automatically, based on your list of promises.

+If `tmppath` is pledged:

+- `/tmp` with `rwc` permissions

+If `rpath` is pledged:

+- `/proc/filesystems` with `r` permissions

+If `inet` is pledged:

+- `/etc/ssl/certs/ca-certificates.crt` with `r` permissions

+If `dns` is pledged:

+- `/etc/hosts` with `r` permissions
+- `/etc/hostname` with `r` permissions
+- `/etc/services` with `r` permissions
+- `/etc/protocols` with `r` permissions
+- `/etc/resolv.conf` with `r` permissions

+If `tty` is pledged:

+- `tyname(0)`, wit `rw` permissions
+- `/dev/tty` with `rw` permissions
+- `/dev/console` with `rw` permissions
+- `/etc/terminfo` with `r` permissions
+- `/usr/lib/terminfo` with `r` permissions
+- `/usr/share/terminfo` with `r` permissions

+If `vminfo` is pledged:

+- `/proc/stat` with `r` permissions
+- `/proc/meminfo` with `r` permissions
+- `/proc/cpuinfo` with `r` permissions
+- `/proc/diskstats` with `r` permissions
+- `/proc/self/maps` with `r` permissions
+- `/sys/devices/system/cpu` with `r` permissions